Wood County Hospital Financial Assistance Policy

 Amounts Charged to Uninsured Patients

 Wood County Hospital uses the look-back method to determine AGB.
 The hospital will determine AGB annually by dividing the sum of the amount of all claims for emergency and other medically necessary care that have been provided by private health insurers and Medicare fee-for-service insurers during a prior 12 month period by the sum of the associated gross charges for those claims.
-The current AGB is calculated to be 29%.
+The current AGB percentage is calculated to be 56% of gross charges.

 - Financial assistance eligibility is based on household income and the number of members in the household, in compliance with federal poverty guidelines.
 A household includes the parent(s), their spouse(s), and all their children, natural or adoptive, under the age of eighteen.